python/cpython/Doc/c-api/unicode.rst

 .. c:function:: int PyUnicodeWriter_Format(PyUnicodeWriter *writer, const char *format, ...)

-   Similar to :c:func:`PyUnicode_FromFormat`, but write directly the output into the writer.
+   Similar to :c:func:`PyUnicode_FromFormat`, but write the output directly into *writer*.

    Return ``0`` on success, or set an exception and return ``-1`` on error.